 Do you want to build lean muscle mass?
 First, you must create a workout program that reaches your goal.
 Periodization has been proven time and time again as one of the best ways to increase your strength, endurance, and agility.
 However, it’s not enough to work out – you have got to have a plan in place!
 This article will discuss how periodization can help build defined muscle mass in any workout program.

 How do you develop a periodization plan to build lean muscle mass?
 Periodization is the planned manipulation of training variables to produce specific desired results.
 Thus, periodization is the organization of training into particular periods or cycles to achieve optimal performance and prevent overtraining.
 In other words, periodization is a plan that you develop to frequently change your workout to keep your muscles from getting used to your training.
 Muscles grow and get stronger when performing a task they have never achieved.
 We call it getting into shape!
 The main goal of periodization is to improve athletic performance and appearance by ensuring that all aspects of training are systematically varied.

 There are three main types of periodization plans:

 Linear periodization: This type of periodization progresses from low to high intensity over time.
 Linear periodization is ideal for athletes new to training or coming back from a long layoff.

 Block periodization involves increasing lean muscle strength until a strength plateau is reached.
-Once the strength has peaked, athletes can shift their focus toward hypertrophy training.
+Once the power has peaked, athletes can shift their focus toward hypertrophy training.

 Daily undulating periodization involves manipulating intensity, volume, and rest over weeks or months to maximize progress.
 It is best for intermediate to advanced athletes.

 When designing a periodization plan, there are three main variables to consider: